cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

 * Refer to these messages in the ``[dependencies]`` section of our suite.

 These outputs are then triggered during the running of the task.
-We can use these to manage tasks dependant on partially completed tasks.
+We can use these to manage tasks dependent on partially completed tasks.

 So, a basic example, where we have a task foo, that when partially completed triggers another task bar and when fully completed triggers another task, baz.